cormullion/Karnak.jl/docs/src/syntax.md

 background("grey10")
 g = smallgraph(:moebiuskantor)
 sethue("gold")
-drawgraph(g, layout=shell,
-	vertexshapes = [:square, :circle],
+drawgraph(g, layout=shell, vertexshapes = [:square, :circle])
-	vertexshapesizes = [35, 20],
-	)
 end 600 300
 ```

 Yes, it's a limited choice.
 But no worries, because you can pass a function to `vertexshapes` to draw any shape you like.
-The single argument is the vertex number; graphics will be centered at the vertex location.
+The single argument is the vertex number; graphics will be centered at the vertex location, ie Luxor's current origin.

 ```@example graphsection
 @drawsvg begin